-- 5. The Mayor and members of Cabinet is asked to approve the following admission arrangements for the 2022/2023 school year: - Community School Admission Arrangements (paragraphs 13 to 14 below). - Community School Nursery Admission Arrangements (paragraphs 13 to 14 below). - Primary Co-ordinated Admission Arrangements (paragraphs 15 to 17 below). - Secondary Co-ordinated Admission Arrangements (paragraphs 15 to 17 below). - Notification of parents of the arrangements for admission including those to the Doncaster University Technology College (paragraph 18 below). - Determine the geographical area covered by Doncaster Borough Council as the Relevant Area for consultation on school admission arrangements (paragraphs 26 and 27).
+- 5. The Mayor and members of Cabinet is asked to approve the following admission arrangements for the 2023/2024 school year: - Community School Admission Arrangements (paragraphs 13 to 14 below). - Community School Nursery Admission Arrangements (paragraphs 13 to 14 below).

+- Primary Co-ordinated Admission Arrangements (paragraphs 15 to 17 below). - Secondary Co-ordinated Admission Arrangements (paragraphs 15 to 17 below). - Notification of parents of the arrangements for admission including those to the Doncaster University Technology College (paragraph 18 below).